YukaKoshiba/FreeCodeCamp_Core_Curriculum/README.md

 # freeCodeCamp-s-core-curriculum
-My notes for freeCodeCamp's core curriculum
+This repository is just my notes for freeCodeCamp's core curriculum.

+Questions are not accepted.